NickLowery/StoryCircles/README.md

 all the users up to date.

 For example, I had to figure out where to do validation of word submissions.
-Each user in a circle has an instance of CircleConsumer, which persists as long as they're on the Circle's page and controls the websocket connection, and I ended up deciding on the client-side to let clients send basically anything as a submission and have it get validated at the level of their CircleConsumer.
+Each user in a Circle has an instance of CircleConsumer, which persists as long as they're on the Circle's page and controls the websocket connection, and I ended up deciding on the client-side to let clients send basically anything as a submission and have it get validated at the level of their CircleConsumer.
 That